 Almost half a million of those sales have been in the UK, and with good reason.
 The Passat hasn’t often led the class outright – at least, not for those who like their saloon cars to come with a modicum of driver enjoyment and involvement – but if you are a buyer who puts interior feel and refinement at the top of your list of priorities, the big Volkswagen has been as good a buy as you’ll find at this level.

-The latest iteration of the Passat arrives in the UK this month and is being offered in five trim levels, from S through to R-line, and priced from £22,215 in saloon form.
-At launch, every single one is a diesel.
-Estates carry a £1530 premium, while the coupé-like four-door CC will be a different proposition again.
+The latest iteration of the Passat arrives in five trim levels, from S through to R-Line, and priced from £22,680 in saloon form.
+Almost the whole range is diesel except for a the petrol-hybrid GTE that tops the range.
+Estates carry a £1530 premium, while there is also the inclusion of a rugged 4x4 Alltrack estate, while the coupé-like four-door CC, due in 2017, is a different proposition again.

 Our test car is a 2.0 TDI 190 GT saloon with the optional six-speed dual-clutch automatic gearbox.